 The films were based on W. P. Kinsella’s “Shoeless Joe” novel.
 In 2009, it became a historic site on the National Register of Historic Places.
 The Field of Dreams is located just outside Dyersville (about two hours southeast of Des Moines and three hours northeast of Chicago, Illinois) in an area known as Indian Ridge Farm near Tama County Road.

-There are historical markers at both entrances to the property from this road that commemorates James B. Raynor, the historical figure after whom Murtaugh’s character is modeled in Shoeless Joe.
+Historical markers at both entrances to the property from this road commemorates James B. Raynor, the historical figure after whom Murtaugh’s character is modeled in Shoeless Joe.

-While in Dyersville, travelers should also visit Lyman’s Dairy Store, which was featured in the movie and is located just blocks from the Field of Dreams site (it has become a very popular tourist destination).
+While in Dyersville, travelers should also visit Lyman’s Dairy Store, featured in the movie and located blocks from the Field of Dreams site (it has become a trendy tourist destination).

-“Field of Dreams” is partially set during the early 20th-century, in a post-war period marked by optimism regarding science and technology, which lead to major advances in transportation, communication, manufacturing, and medicine in the US.
+“Field of Dreams” is partially set during the early 20th century, in a post-war period marked by optimism regarding science and technology.
+This led to significant U.S. transportation, communication, manufacturing, and medical advances.

 See Related: Best Minimalist Travel Accessories

 Terrace Hill Historic Site

-The Terrace Hill Historic Site in Iowa is a historical landmark that was once the home of Iowa’s seventh governor, Samuel Merrill.
+The Terrace Hill Historic Site in Iowa is a historical landmark once the home of Iowa’s seventh governor, Samuel Merrill.
 It’s also known as the Hubbell Mansion or Allen House and still serves as the official residence of the incumbent Iowa Governor.

 The house is located at 2300 Grand Avenue in Des Moines.
 The design of this home is the Second Empire style (or Napoleon III style), and it is 18,000 square feet.

-It sits on a hill overlooking downtown Des Moines and has a 90-foot tower with a commanding view of the city.
+It sits on a hill overlooking downtown Des Moines and has a 90-foot tower with a commanding city view.
 The building’s steeply pitched mansard roof has overhanging eaves and ornate turreted towers.

 The building sits on 164 acres of land and has been restored to its original 1859 appearance over the years.
 The site offers tours and historical reenactments depicting life during this period and includes a children’s museum with hands-on exhibits.
 This historical landmark is open year-round for visitors to explore!

 See Related: Reasons Why Traveling is Important